matlab-deep-learning/llms-with-matlab/examples/AnalyzeSentimentinTextUsingChatGPTinJSONMode.md

 # Analyze Sentiment in Text Using ChatGPT™ in JSON Mode

-To run the code shown on this page, open the MLX file in MATLAB: [mlx-scripts/AnalyzeSentimentinTextUsingChatGPTinJSONMode.mlx](mlx-scripts/AnalyzeSentimentinTextUsingChatGPTinJSONMode.mlx)
+To run the code shown on this page, open the MLX file in MATLAB®: [mlx-scripts/AnalyzeSentimentinTextUsingChatGPTinJSONMode.mlx](mlx-scripts/AnalyzeSentimentinTextUsingChatGPTinJSONMode.mlx)

 This example shows how to use ChatGPT for sentiment analysis and output the results in JSON format.